-With Valentine’s Day fast approaching, this is the time of year where we look back and reflect on our relationships (or lack of…).
+Now is the time to really reflect on relationships (or lack of…).
 When it comes to supplier management, the same applies!
 After all, when better to review your supply chain relations than now!

 However, clutching on to a bad relationship can cause great heartache.
 Likewise ineffective supply chain partnerships can prove extremely costly for your business.
 So how can you end the supply chain partnerships holding you back in order to establish more profitable bonds with the suppliers that count?